Opportunity Bristol - Widening Participation in PGR Programmes

 How can I find out more?

-Applications for entry to these Masters programmes for the academic year 2020/21 are now closed but expressions of interest are welcomed for admission from Autumn 2021.
-If you would like more information, please provide your contact details through the link given below.
+Applications for entry to these Masters programmes for the academic year 2020/21 are now closed but expressions of interest are welcomed for admission from Autumn 2021 - please contact Dr Kevin Higgins.

 The details of the Opportunity Bristol programme for 2021/22 are under review but information from the 2020/21 programme is available here: Opportunity Bristol FAQs - March 2020 (PDF, 159kB).